Ingalls Memorial Hospital

 Ingalls Memorial Hospital is a general medical and surgical hospital located in Harvey, Illinois, a south suburb of Chicago, Illinois.
 Ingalls is a secular establishment.
 In 2016, Ingalls completed a merger with the University of Chicago Medicine.
-Ingall's retains its own board and president but its corporate parent is now UChicago Medicine.
+Ingalls retains its own board and president but its corporate parent is now UChicago Medicine.
 Ingalls Memorial Hospital is now known as UChicago Medicine Ingalls Memorial.

 Locations

 Ingalls main 37 acre campus is located at One Ingalls Drive, Harvey, IL 60426, USA.
 Ingalls has additional facilities of varying sizes and capabilities all located in the southern suburbs of Chicago.